 The Metropolitan Local Government Waste Forum was set up to support the effective operation of the Metropolitan Waste Management Group.
 The forum consists of a councillor (voting member) and council officer (as an advisory non-voting member) from each of the 30 metropolitan councils.
 The Municipal Association of Victoria and the Victorian Local Governance Association may send an observer to meetings of the forum.

-Councillor representative: Mayor Brian Little and Cr Tina Samardzija (substitute representative).
+Councillor representative: Cr Brian Little and Cr Tina Samardzija (substitute representative).

 Metropolitan Transport Forum